Annual UK Annual Tax on Enveloped Dwellings statistics commentary

 ATED receipts by local authority

-Figure 5 shows the local authority geographical breakdown of receipts by percentage for five financial years from the 2019 to 2020 financial year up to the 2023 to 2024 financial year.
+Figure 5 shows the local authority geographical breakdown of receipts by percentage for five financial years from the 2020 to 2021 financial year up to the 2024 to 2025 financial year.

 It is not possible to provide a comprehensive breakdown of receipts for all local authorities in the UK as this would breach HMRC’s policy on disclosure and taxpayer confidentiality.
+Please note that the value shown for “Rest of the UK” in Figure 5 may not directly align with the value in Table 2b as it separates out more individual local authorities before grouping those outside the top ten.

-Figure 5: ATED receipts by local authority
+Figure 5: ATED Receipts by local authority

 The points below illustrate the geographical breakdown by local authority: